Cestoda: Host immunity

 Hosts can become immune to infection by a cestode if the lining, the mucosa, of the gut is damaged.
 This exposes the host's immune system to cestode antigens, enabling the host to mount an antibody defence.
 Host antibodies can kill or limit cestode infection by damaging their digestive enzymes, which reduces their ability to feed and therefore to grow and to reproduce; by binding to their bodies; and by neutralising toxins that they produce.
 When cestodes feed passively in the gut, they do not provoke an antibody reaction.

 Evolution and phylogeny

 Fossil history

 Parasite fossils are rare, but recognizable clusters of cestode eggs, some with an operculum (lid) indicating that they had not erupted, one with a developing larva, have been discovered in fossil shark coprolites dating to the Permian, some 270 million years ago.

-The fossil Rugosusivitta, which was found in China at base of the Cambrian deposits in Yunnan just above the Ediacaran-Cambrian border, has great similarities to present day Cestodians.
+The fossil organism Rugosusivitta, which was found in China at base of the Cambrian deposits in Yunnan just above the Ediacaran-Cambrian border, has great similarities to present day Cestodians.
 If correct, this would be the earliest example of a Platyzoan and also one of the earliest bilaterian body-fossils and might thus provide an insight to the living mode of Cestodians before they became specialized parasites.